jtdomingo3/VITAS/README.md

 # VITAS

 This is VITAS - Virtual Intelligent Tool for Assessment and Symptom Check.
-This tool predicts deffirential diagnosis given patient symptoms.
+This tool predicts differential diagnosis given patient symptoms.

-## Set-up
+## About the Dataset
-1. Download input data from https://figshare.com/articles/dataset/DDXPlus_Dataset_English_/22687585
-2. Upload unzipped data to data/input folder
+This repo uses the DDXPlus Dataset from https://figshare.com/articles/dataset/DDXPlus_Dataset_English_/22687585

 ## Usage
 1. Open notebooks in src folder